Best Ultrawide Monitors for WFH 2026

 Is a 34-inch ultrawide better than two 27-inch monitors?

 For most WFH use, yes — the ultrawide eliminates the bezel gap and the misaligned heights, frees up desk space (one stand vs two), and uses one cable.
-Dual monitors give you more total pixels and the ability to have one screen fully separate from the other (useful for reference material during focus work).
-If you're choosing between buying a 34" ultrawide or two 27" 1440p monitors for the same budget, the ultrawide is the better buy for most workflows.
+Dual monitors give you more total pixels and the ability to keep one screen fully separate (useful for reference material during focus work).
+If you're choosing between a 34" ultrawide or two 27" 1440p monitors for the same budget, the ultrawide is the better buy for most workflows.

 Do I need a 120Hz refresh rate?